-An important property for lifelong-learning agents is the ability to combine existing skills to solve unseen tasks.
-In general, however, it is unclear how to compose skills in a principled way.
-We provide a "recipe" for optimal value function composition in entropy-regularised reinforcement learning (RL) and then extend this to the standard RL setting.
-Composition is demonstrated in a video game environment, where an agent with an existing library of policies is able to solve new tasks without the need for further learning.
+An important property for lifelong-learning agents is the ability to combine existing skills to solve new unseen tasks.
+In general, however, it is unclear how to compose existing skills in a principled manner.
+Under the assumption of deterministic dynamics, we prove that optimal value function composition can be achieved in entropyregularised reinforcement learning (RL), and extend this result to the standard RL setting.
+Composition is demonstrated in a high-dimensional video game, where an agent with an existing library of skills is immediately able to solve new tasks without the need for further learning.